 Between 1809 and 1974, substantial changes were made to the Constitution to ensure the representation of the newly emerging social classes.

 In 1865, the Parliament of the four Estates was abolished and replaced by a bicameral (two-chamber) system.
 The members of the First Chamber were elected indirectly by the county councils and the municipal assemblies in the larger towns and cities.
-It was considered to represent “education and wealth”.
+It was considered to represent "education and wealth".
 Only men were eligible for election on the basis of certain criteria relating to age, income and wealth.
-Elections to the Second Chamber were only open to men, and in order to vote it was necessary to meet certain economic criteria such as ownership of real estate or payment of tax on an annual taxable income.
+For election to the Second Chamber, eligibility was limited to men, and voters had to own real property or to have paid tax on an annual taxable income.

 Under the municipal laws of 1862, some women were entitled to vote in local elections: those who were of age, unmarried and who either had an income of their own above a certain level or owned a certain amount of property.
 The franchise reform of 1907–09 made women who had the vote eligible for election to local assemblies.
 In 1918, universal and equal suffrage in local elections was introduced.